wsmoak/wsmoak.github.io/_posts/2016-01-11-embedded-elixir-nerves-bake.md

 Starting from the project I had developed directly on the Raspberry Pi, I [cloned the source][cf] on my Mac and followed the instructions on [www.bakeware.io][bake]:

+Note: This post has been updated for bake 0.1.0 as of Jan 12, 2016.
+The project is undergoing rapid changes right now, so if things seem not to work, check the [Bakeware][bake] site for updates.

 **1:** First, install Bake.
 I encourage you to grab the script and review it before just pasting in the command to download and execute it.
 A quick read will reveal that it installs the `bake`, `fwup` and `squashfs` utilities.
 At the moment, it's a Ruby script but it may get converted to Elixir eventually.

 {% highlight bash %}